 A number of issues still need to be resolved related to the recognition.
 This includes what benefits accrue when a school or district meets the recognition criteria.
 The consequence could be as simple as highlighting the results on a Web site and issuing a press release about the winners.
 It could also generate financial rewards in certain cases.
 Another issue is what happens when a school and district are one in the same.
 The Board would need to make sure that any recognition is not duplicative (e.g., issuing a banner or financial reward for both the school and the district).
-Further, the proposed recognition should not duplicate existing awards being given by OSPI.
-Finally, the Board could create other types of recognition, such as special recognition for a few outstanding schools/districts and some that could be competitive in nature (e.g., require nominations or applications).
+Further, the Board could create other types of recognition, such as special recognition for a few outstanding schools/districts and some that could be competitive in nature (e.g., require nominations or applications).
+Finally, the proposed recognition should be integrated with existing awards being given by OSPI.
+It currently gives recognition through federal and state programs.